-By the end of the nineteenth century, wealthy American “sports” had discovered the New Brunswick wilderness and arrived via the Saint John River in the Maine-built wood-canvas canoes of B.N.
+Towards the end of the 19th century, affluent American adventurers discovered the New Brunswick wilderness and traveled along the Saint John River in wood-canvas canoes crafted by B.N.
 Morris, E.M.
 White, and E.H.
 Gerrish.

-Brothers William and Henry Chestnut, inheritors of their father’s hardware business, became aware of the interest in canvas-covered canoes but knew importing them from the United States would substantially increase price due to import duties.
-The Chestnut brothers hired boatbuilder Jack J. Moore to build a replica of a Morris canoe.
-Early Chestnut canoes clearly show the influence of the Morris.
+William and Henry Chestnut, who inherited their father’s hardware business, recognized the demand for canvas-covered canoes.
+However, importing them from the United States would significantly increase their price due to import duties.
+The Chestnut brothers hired boatbuilder Jack J. Moore to construct a Morris canoe replica.
+Early Chestnut canoes clearly exhibited Morris’s influence.

-When Chestnut’s business increased to the degree that additional experienced builders were required, William Chestnut ventured to Maine and aggressively recruited men from the Old Town factory.
-Old Town responded by filing a lawsuit and threatened to set up a factory of their own in Canada.
+As Chestnut’s business expanded and required additional skilled builders, William Chestnut went to Maine and actively recruited workers from the Old Town factory.
+Old Town retaliated by filing a lawsuit and threatening to establish their own factory in Canada.

-In 1905, Chestnut was granted a patent for the process of building the wood-canvas canoe, despite the fact that the process had been in use for more than thirty years.
-In 1909, they filed suit against the Peterborough Canoe Company for patent infringement, but the suit was dismissed.
-Eventually, the Chestnut Canoe Company and Peterborough Canoe Company merged under the holding company Canadian Watercraft Limited.
-Canadian Canoe Company joined them in 1927.
-All three companies maintained separate identities after the merger, while marketing nearly identical lines of canvas canoes.
-It is often said that Chestnut was responsible for the canvas canoe production for all three companies.
+In 1905, Chestnut was awarded a patent for the wood-canvas canoe construction process, even though it had been in use for over three decades.
+In 1909, they sued Peterborough Canoe Company for patent infringement, but the case was dismissed.
+Eventually, Chestnut Canoe Company and Peterborough Canoe Company merged under the holding company Canadian Watercraft Limited, with Canadian Canoe Company joining in 1927.
+All three companies maintained distinct identities post-merger while marketing nearly identical canvas canoe lines.
+It is commonly believed that Chestnut handled canvas canoe production for all three companies.

-The Chestnut Canoe Factory became the largest industry of its kind in the British Empire.
-By 1914, this world famous company was turning out 1200 beautiful canoes each year.
-They also supplied the armed forces with thousands of pairs of snowshoes.
-Today, old Chestnut canoes are highly prized.
+The Chestnut Canoe Factory became the largest enterprise of its kind in the British Empire.
+By 1914, the globally renowned company produced 1,200 exquisite canoes annually and supplied the armed forces with thousands of pairs of snowshoes.
+Today, vintage Chestnut canoes are highly sought after.

-After 69 years in business, the Chestnut Company left Fredericton moving to a new factory in Oromocto in 1974.
-The factory closed for good in 1979, shipping the last of their canoes early that year.
-Most of the Chestnut molds survive and are being used in several wooden canoe shops in Canada.
+After 69 years in operation, the Chestnut Company relocated from Fredericton to a new factory in Oromocto in 1974.
+The factory permanently closed in 1979, shipping their last canoes early that year.
+Many of the Chestnut molds still exist and are used in various wooden canoe shops across Canada.

-One famous paddler of the Chestnut canoe was American President Teddy Roosevelt who purchased Chestnut canoes for a South American expedition.
+One notable Chestnut canoe enthusiast was American President Teddy Roosevelt, who purchased Chestnut canoes for a South American expedition.